Copper: Physical

 Copper is one of a few metallic elements with a natural color other than gray or silver.
 Pure copper is orange-red and acquires a reddish tarnish when exposed to air.
-The is due to the low plasma frequency of the metal, which lies in the red part of the visible spectrum, causing it to absorb the higher-frequency green and blue colors.
+This is due to the low plasma frequency of the metal, which lies in the red part of the visible spectrum, causing it to absorb the higher-frequency green and blue colors.

-As with other metals, if copper is put in contact with another metal, galvanic corrosion will occur.
+As with other metals, if copper is put in contact with another metal in the presence of an electrolyte, galvanic corrosion will occur.

 Chemical

 Copper does not react with water, but it does slowly react with atmospheric oxygen to form a layer of brown-black copper oxide which, unlike the rust that forms on iron in moist air, protects the underlying metal from further corrosion (passivation).
 A green layer of verdigris (copper carbonate) can often be seen on old copper structures, such as the roofing of many older buildings and the Statue of Liberty.
 Copper tarnishes when exposed to some sulfur compounds, with which it reacts to form various copper sulfides.